 You can still purchase a new ZIF connector for your old NES system from various sources such as Ebay or Amazon.
 They are incredibly easy to install.
 If you have some time on your hands, you could also manually bend the pins back into place.
 Personally, I opted to replace the ZIF.
 They are cheap and it took about 10 minutes to install.

 So don’t waste your breath if you’re still trying to get that NES game cartridge to function.
-No need to clean the connectors or use expensive products to make your old system work better.
-Just make sure your cartridge is making contact proper contact with the cartridge connector and you’re good to go.
+There’s no need to clean the connectors or use expensive products to make your old system work better.
+Just ensure that your cartridge is making proper contact with the cartridge connector, and you’re good to go.
 Happy gaming!